idealparable/BibleQ/DidLazarusWriteJohn.md

   "A <u>piece</u> of the <u>boat</u>,<br>
   "Will <u>tot</u>ally <u>float</u>!"

+  NOTE: It's important to understand the difference between referring to all members of a set (and therefore any one member), versus referring to the set itself.

+  When I earlier converted the argument about Caiaphas to the version that let me use "is" and clearly label S and P in the Caiaphas argument, I was only ever referring to *members* of the set, despite the "*weird*" wording in English of "set of".
+That's a form of logic shorthand for referring to the members.

+  An example that might help clarify it is:

+  All water is wet.

+  Therefore this water is wet.

+  This is valid.
+You can argue from something that is true of all *members* of a set to it being true of *one* member of the set.

+  (As long as it's *true* that it applies to literally all members.
+Of course, for brevity, I didn't specify that I mean only liquid water etc. etc.)

+  But Division Fallacy would take something true of the set itself, and wrongly apply it to the members, such as:

+  All water puts out fire.

+  Oxygen is part of water.

+  Therefore all oxygen puts out fire.

 - **Hasty Generalization:** "One (or a few) cases prove a majority (or a universal)."
 Also *Anecdotal evidence* or *Faulty Generalization.* **(One or a few, to most or all.)** I call it **HastyGen** for short.

   It's true that when you first encounter of an example of something within a set, it's most likely that you have encountered a typical example.